 What is International Student Admissions

-International Student Admissions is the process for non-Singapore Citizen / non-Singapore Permanent Resident students to seek admission into mainstream primary schools, secondary schools and junior colleges (JCs) in Singapore.
+International students admission is the process for non-Singapore Citizens (SC) or non-Singapore Permanent Residents (SPR) to seek admission into mainstream primary schools, secondary schools and junior colleges in Singapore.